Time To Abolish Boarding Schools?

 As for extra-curriculum activities, all schools now offer amazing opportunities and if anything boarding schools can be insular, relying on their own facilities.

-Setting children up to move from the panelled halls of boarding school to the panelled halls of a top university to the panelled halls of Lincoln Inn Fields to the panelled halls of a Pall Mall club only works for a tiny minority - a very tiny minority - it is another myth that this is open to everyone from a boarding school background.
+Setting children up to move from the panelled halls of boarding school to the panelled halls of a top university to the panelled halls of Lincoln Inn Fields to the panelled halls of a Pall Mall club is only available to a tiny minority, a minority within a minority; it is another myth that this privileged world is open to everyone from a boarding school background.

 However private boarding schools do create a sense of ‘them and us’.
 It is a segregated environment.